Purpose

 Pmetal,est = (Poxide / fRE) × m

-where m is the metal-over-oxide multiple, typically 1.5–3.0× for rare earths, reflecting reduction costs (calcium or lithium reduction under vacuum or inert atmosphere).
+where m is the metal-over-oxide multiple, typically 1.5 to 3.0× for rare earths, reflecting reduction costs (calcium or lithium reduction under vacuum or inert atmosphere).

 This conversion is for analytical reference only.
 Display prices are taken directly from observed records and do not apply stoichiometric conversion.